amethyst/amethyst/docs/CONTRIBUTING.md

 installed, fork the repository to your account and `git clone` the forked copy to your local machine.
 On clone you will be on the *master* branch.
 This is the branch that contains all new work that has not been released yet.
-If you are adding a new feature to amethyst then you want to base your work off of this branch.
+If you are adding a new feature to Amethyst then you want to base your work off of this branch.
 Otherwise, if you are attempting to fix something in an older release you will have to base your work off of a released tag.
 This can be done after a clone by running `git checkout TAG` where `TAG` is a released tag eg `v0.8.0`.
 Now that